widgetti/solara/solara/website/pages/docs/content/10-guides/10-first-app.md

 Note that Solara will remember your state (e.g. the number of buttons clicked) when the app reloads.

-# What you have leared
+# What you have learned

    * How to create a Python script `sol.py` by running `solara create button`
    * How to run the script with Solara server by running `solara run sol.py`